York level crossing to close tomorrow night

-A LEVEL crossing in York will close tonight while nearby bridge replacement works are carried out.
+A LEVEL crossing in York will close while nearby bridge replacement works are carried out.

 City of York Council said vehicles would be prohibited from proceeding through the Bootham Level Crossing in Wigginton Road while the bridge reconstruction takes place.